zzcczc/COMP0035-tutorials-2025/README.md

 ### Week 2 Pandas to describe, explore and prepare a dataset

 This week's activities are more than you can complete in a week.
-There are much less in weeks 4 and 5 so you could delay some.
+There are less in weeks 4 and 5 so you could delay some.

 [Week 2 instructions](docs/2_pandas/2-0-instructions.md) are in the docs/2_pandas folder: